 Topics covered are general information, admissions process, prerequisite courses, selection process, curriculum, hands-on learning in clinical settings, provisional acceptance requirements and more.
 Faculty and staff will be available to answer your questions.

-4. Complete and submit the Beazley School of Nursing self-assessment and application for admission, found in the program packet.
-Applications are accepted July 15-Aug.
-15 for spring admission and Jan.
-15-Feb.
-15 for fall admission.
+5. Complete and submit the Beazley School of Nursing self-assessment and application for admission, found in the program packet.
+Applications are accepted July 15-August 15 for spring admission and January 15-February 15 for fall admission.

 A physical examination and criminal/sex offender background check are required.
 Consult the program packet for additional requirements and academic prerequisites.